gstew5/cs4100-sp19/starting-rust.md

 # Accessing Rust Documentation

 `rustup` installs an offline version of the Rust Book.
-To access it, run `rustup doc --book` to load the documentation in your browser.
+To access it, run `rustup doc --book`.
 You can access the Rust documentation online at [https://doc.rust-lang.org/](https://doc.rust-lang.org/).

 # Setting up Your Editor